SidRichardsQuantum/Variational_Quantum_Eigensolver/RESULTS.md

 This decomposition showcases the entanglement and correlation introduced by higher-order excitations.
 The Hartree-Fock state $|110000⟩$ is again dominant, but its amplitude is reduced relative to smaller molecules due to increased multi-reference character.

-A quantum circuit diagram for the UCCSD ansätze is below:
+A quantum circuit diagram for the UCCSD ansatzes is below:

 ![H₃⁺ Circuit Diagram](notebooks/images/H3+_UCCSD_Circuit.png)